Overview

 - 4

-If you take EN.520.225 Advanced Digital Systems, be sure to take enough CS electives to reach a minimum of 15 CS credits.
+If EN.520.225 Advanced Digital Systems is taken, be sure to take enough CS electives to reach a minimum of 15 CS credits.

 - 5

-ECE/CS or non-ECE/CS Engineering Adv.
-Lab from checklist can be used here.
+ECE/CS or non-ECE/CS Engineering Advanced Lab from the checklist can be used here.
 If a non-ECE/CS Advanced Lab is completed, this also fulfills the "Other Engineering" requirement.
 Students can replace the "Other Engineering" Elective with any other class.

 Students graduating with a B.S. in computer engineering will have demonstrated: